-So Habakkuk vows to thank the Lord, even during times of hardship.
-In fact, he promised not to allow anything to get in his way of praising and rejoicing in the Lord.
-How can Habakkuk make that promise?
-How can he promise ahead of time to rejoice in the Lord when everything around him comes crashing down?
+How can Habakkuk promise to rejoice in the Lord when everything around him is crumbling?
 When he is facing hardship and suffering loss, what is it that allows him to take joy in God?

-What is it that allows us to be thankful when things are difficult?
+What is it that allows us to praise God when things are difficult?
 I believe Habakkuk clues us into four truths in these three verses that allow us to thank God even in the difficult times.

-(1) We can be thankful in difficult times because God is unchanged (v.17)
+(1) We can praise God in difficult times because God is unchanged (v.17)

 ““For I the Lord do not change; therefore you, O children of Jacob, are not consumed.”
 (Mal 3:6)